PrijsDF/Sentimenti/README.md

 ![Sentimenti Screenshot](/sentimenti_screen.png)

-Sentimenti allows you to quickly label texts on a 9-likert scale.
+Sentimenti allows you to quickly label texts on a 9-point Likert scale.
 Simply click one of the buttons and the text score is automatically saved to the data CSV.

 As Sentimenti saves the texts to your local data file, PHP is required to use this application.
 Fortunately, [XAMPP](https://www.apachefriends.org/) can be used to easily enable this functionality.